 College officials have the authority to ask persons for identification and to determine whether individuals have lawful business at CMCC.
 No CMCC personnel are authorized to arrest.
 Criminal incidents are referred to the APD who has jurisdiction at CMCC, and to the Dean of Student Services for possible disciplinary action.
 CMCC has a memorandum of understanding (MOU) with the APD and maintains a highly professional working relationship between the campus security team and the police department.
-All crime victims and witnesses are strongly encouraged to immediately report any crime to Scott Watking, Director of Campus Safety & Security, Student Services and/or the APD.
+All crime victims and witnesses are strongly encouraged to immediately report any crime to Scott Watkins, Director of Campus Safety & Security, Student Services and/or the APD.
 Prompt reporting will ensure communication of Campus Crime Alerts to the campus community and the accurate disclosure of Clery Act crime statistics.

 When a CMCC student is involved in an off-campus offense, campus officials may assist with the investigation in cooperation with the local police department.

-The APD routinely works and communicates with the CMCC Safety and Security team and Student Services on incidents occurring oncampus, in the immediate neighborhood and business areas surrounding our campus.
+Recognized student organizations do not occupy non-campus locations.
+The APD routinely works and communicates with the CMCC Safety and Security team and Student Services on incidents occurring oncampus, in the immediate neighborhood, and business areas surrounding our campus.